Why Functional Fragrance Gets More Effective Over Time

 Physical routine anchors (a specific stretch, a breathing pattern, a physical gesture) can be powerful but require active execution — they don't initiate automatically in the way a conditioned olfactory response does.

 The olfactory anchor has one unique property that none of these share: once established, it initiates without requiring voluntary attention.
-You spray, and the conditioned response begins — even if your cognitive attention is elsewhere.
+You spray, and the conditioned priming begins — even if your cognitive attention is elsewhere.
 The anchor works passively, which is exactly what you need when your capacity to initiate a technique is already compromised.

 The Compounding Effect Over a Day